Gurrt/software-process/assignment-1/combined.md

 Contractors stated "...mere days before the launch date, [CMS] tested the system's ability to handle tens of thousands of users at once.
 It crashed after a few hundred. " [9].
 This likely indicates an issue with validating the architecture.

-Next to iterative development, RUP also defines phases of a project's lifecycle [15].
+Next to iterative development, RUP also defines phases of a project's life-cycle [15].
 In the elaboration phase, most of the architecture should be done.
 At HealthCare.gov most of the architecture was also done up front.
-This did not help them forsee the problems that occured during the go-live.
+This did not help them foresee the problems that occurred during the go-live.
 RUP does promote a risk first approach.
 If RUP would have been properly implemented, the riskier parts of the process, such as integration and  performance, would have been tackled in the beginning.